 - Determine key roles.
 Choosing and documenting the appropriate people to fulfill the following key roles in your estate plan is a critical task for you and your family.
 It is also important to make sure the people you designate are comfortable taking on these roles and that you consider successors for each of them:

 - Personal representative/executor will work with your attorney—and potentially the court system—to ensure the collection and disposition of your assets to the appropriate people in accordance with your wishes.

 - Trustee is the individual or professional corporate trustee who will hold the trust assets on behalf of the trust beneficiaries.
 The trustee has the fiduciary obligation to make sure trust assets are properly invested and distributed according to the instructions in your trust.

 - A guardian is the individual who is legally responsible for the personal and property interests of your minor children.
-Note: You may designate different parties to care for your children do not have to be the same parties that manage their assets.
+Note: The parties you designate to care for your children do not have to be the same parties that manage their assets.

 - Meet with your attorney.
 Typically, your first meeting offers the opportunity for the attorney to describe their estate planning process and review any documents you bring to the meeting.
 Your attorney should also discuss their fees, tell you how long it will take to draft your estate planning documents, and answer any questions you or your family may have.
 Once you have chosen an attorney, the process usually has 3 phases:

 ✓ Draft and execute your documents: At this stage, generally your attorney will draft and review all your new estate planning documents with you and have you sign them.
 Depending on your state of residence, there may be specific requirements as to the form or content of these documents or the manner of execution.
 For example, some states require that signatures be witnessed or notarized.